-- Throughout the programme, candidates will use a wide range of technology. - Throughout their time at BPP, the central BPP IT Service Desk will provide guidance and support to candidates with any IT or technology issue related to their studies. - All candidates should first contact the BTT team with any queries/issues. - If needed, an IT ticket on the IT service portal for students can be raised here - Alternatively, candidates can contact the BPP IT Service Desk during business hours on +44 (0)3300 603 850. - When contacting the IT team, the candidate will need to provide their BPP student number, BPP email address and any other information as required for identification and resolution of the issue.
+- Throughout the programme, you will use a wide range of technology. - The central BPP IT Service Desk will provide guidance and support to all BPP candidates with any IT or technology issue related to your studies. - You should first contact the BTT team with any queries/issues. - If needed, an IT ticket on the IT service portal for students can be raised here - Alternatively, you can contact the BPP IT Service Desk during business hours on +44 (0)3300 603 850. - When contacting the IT team, you will need to provide your BPP student number, BPP email address and any other information as required for identification and resolution of the issue.